ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 Because the SDDC Manager generates and maintains the host names for the components it manages, it is not recommended to tamper with its DNS zone file directly for adding and removing hosts.

-This design integrates DNS services on the Active Directory VSIs with the SDDC Manager VM in the following configuration:
+This design integrates DNS services on the Active Directory servers with the SDDC Manager VM in the following configuration:
 * You can specify the domain structure.
 The domain name can be any number of levels (up to the maximum that the Cloud Foundation components will handle).
 * The lowest level is the subdomain that the SDDC Manager is authoritative for.
 * The DNS domain name you specify will be used as the Active Directory root forest domain name.
 For example, if the DNS domain name is `cloud.ibm.com`, then the Active Directory domain forest root is `cloud.ibm.com`.
 This DNS domain and Active Directory domain is the same across all linked Cloud Foundation instances.